jonassibbesen/vgrna-project-scripts/README.md

-# hamster-project-scripts
+# vgrna-project-scripts
-Scripts used in hamster project
+Scripts used in vgrna project